vanng822/god/README.md

 # god

-Keep an eye on some process running
+Keep an eye on some process running.
+God will restart your program if it exits unexpected.
+This is helpful when you don't have time 24/7 to watch over your applications.
+It restarts program on SIGHUP and forward SIGUSR1 and SIGUSR2.

 # Usage